AliAkberAakash/enpal_monitor/README.md

 ## 0. Overview

 The mobile application for showing and monitoring power generation and consumption.
+I have used an aggregate data to make the graph look visually pleasing.

 Features include:
 - Solar data generation graph